Skip to main content

 1. Go to Settings and select Assessments (or Codes).

-3. In the Code color field, click the button to open the color picker.
+3. In the Color field, click the button to open the color picker.
 Choose a color using any of these methods:

 • Click one of the six Default Colors swatches (green, light green, yellow, orange, red, or gray)